UCLALibrary/ursus/README.md

 ---

+## Debug Branch

+This is a branch that supports visual debugging in VSCode.

+To start a debugging session:

+- Download and manually install deprecated [Ruby extension by Peng Lv](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby)
+- To install, download file above, then in VSCode:
+  - Click Extensions (Lego block icon on left)
+  - Choose `...` in top of EXTENSIONS column
+  - Choose `Install from VSIX...`
+  - Navigate to downloaded file and choose
+- Confirm `.vscode/launch.json` is present and directories accurate
+- Before you start the application, set a breakpoint anywhere in the application.
+A missing breakpoint seemed to crash debugger.
+- First time, set up database like you normally would: `docker-compose run web bundle exec rails db:setup`
+- Run `docker-compose -f docker-compose.yml -f docker-compose-debug.yml up`
+- Choose Debug or F5, this will attach to debugging process

+Note: This is very delicate branch due to older debugging libraries.
+The following combo is verified working:

+- debase-ruby_core_source (= 0.10.5)
+- debase (= 0.2.4)
+- ruby-debug-ide (= 0.7.0)

+I had problems with deviations from the above combo.
+Not installing `debase-ruby_core_source (= 0.10.5)` explicitly would jump to `debase-ruby_core_source (= 3.x)` and not work.

+The reason for old gem installs is the debug gem significantly changes starting in [2.7](https://github.com/ruby/debug), these changes are to enable visual debugging in 2.6.

 ## Development

 This section gives basic instructions to get Ursus running locally.
 More extensive developer documentation is maintained [in the wiki](https://github.com/UCLALibrary/amalgamated-samvera/wiki).